Glossary

 - Age 24 by December 31 of the award year for which aid is being pursued

-- Orphan or ward of the court
+- Orphan or ward of the court after turning age 13

-- Active Duty member or Veteran of the U.S. Armed Forces
+- Active-duty member or veteran of the U.S. Armed Forces

 - Graduate or professional student